Store Hours

 Location

-Read your seed packet for info on proper depth, spacing, and how many seeds to sow per hole when planting spring flowers, fruits, and vegetables — indoors or outdoors.
+The best source of info is the seed package your garden-to-be came in.
+It's key to successfully growing spring flowers, fruits, and vegetables — indoors or outdoors.
 Requirements vary with each seed type.
-Certain seeds should only be sown indoors, and your seed package will tell you that, too.
-For more details, check out how to grow a garden from seed.
+Some seeds should only be planted indoors, and your seed envelope will tell you that, too.
+You'll be a pro at planting seeds in no time.

 It's time to start thinking of spring.
-We're here to help you prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
-Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the frosts are through and the ground thaws.
-You might even want to directly sow seeds into the earth.
+Sweep the gazebo and clean out the shed to prepare for fragrant breezes, sprouts poking up, and warmer temperatures.
+Planting seeds indoors with grow lights means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
+You might even want to sow organic seeds directly into the earth.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

-For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start plants later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone